sagemath/trac_to_gh/Issue 258.md

 # Issue 258: gp2c -- integrate into SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/258

 Original creator: was